develomark/graphql-cli-generate-fragments/README.md

 ### Graphql Fragments Generation
 Creates graphql fragments containing the fields for each type in the supplied schema.

+For more information on fragments and their use: (https://www.apollographql.com/docs/react/features/fragments.html)

 The first time you use fragment generation in your project, you need to provide an output folder for your fragments, and the generator you want to use:
 ```shell
 $ graphql generate-fragments -p database -o src/generated -g graphql --save